Mamadou Sakho: 2007–2010

 On 14 June 2007, Sakho signed his first professional contract agreeing to a three-year deal.
 He was officially promoted to the senior side for the 2007–08 season, despite being only 17 years old, and was assigned the first team number 3 shirt.
 Sakho made his first start that season for Paris Saint-Germain in the club's 3–0 win over Lorient in the Coupe de la Ligue on 26 September 2007, starting in the centre back role alongside the experienced Colombian Mario Yepes.
-Sakho made his league debut on 20 October against Valeciennes in a 0–0 draw.
+Sakho made his league debut on 20 October against Valenciennes in a 0–0 draw.
 In an effort to galvanize the questionable leadership of several senior team players, such as first-team captain Pauleta and vice-captain Sylvain Armand, Le Guen named Sakho captain for the match.
 Sakho's role as captain made him the youngest-ever captain of Paris Saint-Germain at the age of 17 years and 8 months and also the youngest player to ever captain a side in Ligue 1.
 In the following match against Lyon, he was named captain again and tasked with the role of containing fellow French starlet Hatem Ben Arfa.
 Despite Sakho and the club putting up a strong fight, Ben Arfa scored two goals in a span of three minutes as Les Parisiens suffered a 3–2 defeat.
 In the club's following match against Nancy, Sakho picked up an extensive injury, which ruled him out for two months.
 He returned to action on 23 February 2008, playing the entire match in a 1–1 draw against Monaco.
-On 29 March, Sakho started and play the full 90 minutes in the Paris Saint-Germain's 2–1 victory over Lens in the 2008 Coupe de la Ligue Final.
+On 29 March, Sakho started and played the full 90 minutes in the club's 2–1 victory over Lens in the 2008 Coupe de la Ligue Final.
 The victory awarded Sakho the first major trophy of his career.
-In total that season, Sakho made 16 appearances.
+In total, Sakho made 16 appearances during that season.